AdobeDocs/workfront-fusion.en/help/workfront-fusion/set-up-and-manage-workfront-fusion/manage-templates/approve-templates.md

 >If you are approving the template that was previously approved and then edited, your second approval will overwrite the original template.

+## Template statuses

+You can check the status on the template page under the template name.

+The following statuses are available:

+* **[!UICONTROL Private]**: This template is visible only for the template author and their team.
+* **[!UICONTROL Published]**: This template is visible only for the template author and their team.
+Once published, you can send the template for approval if desired.
+You can also copy a shareable link.
+* **[!UICONTROL Approved]**: This template is visible for all Workfront Fusion users in the [!UICONTROL Public templates] tab.
+You can also copy a shareable link by clicking [!UICONTROL Options] in the upper-right corner of the screen.

+You can also check the status from the [!UICONTROL Team templates] tab.
+If a template is published, it will have an icon to the right of the template name.

+* **Eye icon**: The template is published; it is visible only for the team; and an approval request was not sent.
+* **Yellow checkmark icon**: The template is published; it is visible only for the team; and it is pending approval to be added to the Public templates tab.
+* **Green checkmark icon**: The template is available in the Public templates tab and is visible for any Workfront Fusion user.
+It is also still visible in the [!UICONTROL Team templates] tab.
+The template author or their team member can still edit it.

+Templates without icons have [!UICONTROL Private] status.
+They are not published and are visible only to the team.

 ## Questions about how this works

 Editing